mosesamaro/chessengine/doc/functional_spec.md

   * A flag representing whether the white king has moved
   * A flag representing whether the black-king has moved
   * A flag stating whether its white or black's move
-  * A representation of the last move (needed for en-passant checking).

 Overview
 --------